-WARNING: The chain will be moving during most of this procedure.
+⚠ WARNING: The chain will be moving during most of this procedure.
 Wear your protective equipment and observe all safety precautions.
-During the low speed mixture adjustment recheck idle speed after each turn of the screw.
 The chain must not move at idle speed.
+The carburetor has been carefully set at the factory.
+Adjustments may be necessary if you notice any of the following conditions: